wix/wix-ui/packages/wix-ui-core/src/components/avatar/COMPONENT_SPEC.md

 * If `text` | `name` is provided it will display the string.
   * If `text` is not provided but `name` is, then the displayed string would be initials that are generated from the name.
-* If an element is provided in `icon` it will display it.
+* If an element is provided in `placeholder` it will display it.

 ### Image Fallback
-If image fails to load, the component will display either `icon` or `text` or `name` initials, in that order.
+If image fails to load, the component will display either `placeholder` or `text` or `name` initials, in that order.
 This alternative will also be shown while image in loading state.

 ### Name To Initials